All Episodes

-Email note from a dentist says, I love it when I have liberals in my chair.
+I just got a fascinating note from a dentist, an email note from a dentist says, I love it when I have liberals in my chair.

-And I know both those things are going to overpower the Novacane that I've given.
+I turn your radio show up, and I turn on that drill, and I know both those things are going to overpower the Novocaine that I've given.

-Oh, yes, goody goody gumdrops, ladies and gentlemen.
+Oh, yes, goody-goody gumdrops, ladies and gentlemen.

-While others who are unnecessary go to the dentist, take the day off, play golf, what have you.
+Open line Good Friday here on the EIB network at El Rushball working while others who are unnecessary go to the dentist, take the day off, play golf, what have you.

 When it counts, the EIB network is there.

-Open line Friday, you can talk about that which uh you care about on Friday, Monday through Thursday.
+Open line Friday, you can talk about that which you care about on Friday, Monday through Thursday.

 We don't do that.